top of page

 We discussed decodable books at the previous school P and C meeting and again last night.
 I know many parents who want to help their children learn to read yet are lost in the jargon and too busy to research the area.
 My mission is to help you give your child the best start as they take their first steps in reading, writing and spelling.

 In a nutshell, it is a text that only contains words your child can recognise.
 It is a book containing only the alphabet code previously taught.
 To begin with, a book might only have small CVC words – consonant, vowel, consonant – for example, cat, dog, cup.
-Many decodable books use the most frequent letters, such as s a t p i n in the beginning.
+Many decodable books start with the most frequent letters, such as s a t p i n.
 This is a very popular string of letters because the six letters produce many words.
 The books move in a sequence.
 They work in a cumulative nature.

 As children learn more sound-symbol relationships, the words in the books grow to reflect the teaching.

 Decodable books differ from predictable texts.
 A decodable book is not one that has the same sentence on each page, just changing the end word and using the picture for help.
-These books classify under the WHOLE LANGUAGE umbrella.
+These books are classified under the WHOLE LANGUAGE umbrella.

-We shouldn’t expect a child just starting their first year of school to sound out the word alligator, as in the sentence I am an alligator, and on the next page, it might say I am a bear.
-These books should not classify as first reading books because they don’t explicitly teach any reading skills.
-They don’t serve any child or non-reader well as they encourage guessing and the weak literacy skills of miss the word and come back to it or look at the picture.
-Head over to a post all about brilliant decoding strategies here.
-There are free bookmarks with prompts for parents too.
+We shouldn't expect a child just starting their first year of school to sound out the word alligator, as in the sentence I am an alligator, and on the next page, it might say I am a bear. hese books should not be classified as first-reading books because they don't explicitly teach any reading skills.
+They don't serve any child or non-reader well as they encourage guessing and the weak literacy skills of missing the word and coming back to it or looking at the picture.

 All schools should use decodable reading books as teaching tools.